RCSEd Mentor Development Programme

 CPD

-Participants will receive a certificate of completion for CPD and Revalidation, earning 18 CPD Points.
+Participants will receive a certificate of completion for CPD earning 14 CPD Points.
 The course aligns with GMC Domain 1 (Knowledge, skills, and performance) and Domain 3 (Communication, partnership, and teamwork).

 Course Director